htrajan/ht-drawsteel/Bestiary/Draw Steel Bestiary.md

 ### TRAITS

-Many creatures have traits, which are features that don’t require an action, maneuver, or [[Triggered Action|triggered action]] to activate,such as the [[Goblin Monarch|goblin monarch]]’s Crafty trait.
+Many creatures have traits, which are features that don’t require an action, maneuver, or triggered action to activate,such as the [[Goblin Monarch|goblin monarch]]’s Crafty trait.

 ### VILLAIN POWER ABILITIES